dancer1325/golang/doc/go_spec.md

 ## Pointer types

 * pointer type
-  * == ⭐️ALL pointers -- to -- given type's variables⭐️
+  * == ⭐️ALL pointers -- to -- given variables of certain type⭐️
   * ❌if it's NOT initialized -> 's value == `nil`❌
   * syntax
     ```go